Where can I enrol for Aadhaar?keyboard_arrow_down

 I have lost my mobile number/ do not possess the number that I Enroled with in Aadhaar.
 How should I submit my Update request?keyboard_arrow_down

 In case you have lost/do not possess the mobile number anymore that is registered in Aadhaar, have to personally visit the nearest Aadhaar update centre for updation of mobile number.
-In this case you cannot update mobile number through post or online.
+You cannot update mobile number through post or online.

 I have my mobile number registered in Aadhaar but I want to replace it with my second number.
 Can I update it online?keyboard_arrow_down